norbert-s/spring-boot-issuetracker/README.md

 # spring-boot-issuetracker

-The app is unit/integration/db integration tested, tested with mockMvc and the real endpoints are also tested.
+The app is unit tested - testing the service and dao layer methods in isolation by mocking, and integration/db integration tested, and the real endpoints are also tested.

 these test can be run by "mvn test -Dgroups=sanity"